 On November 10, 2020 a fire destroyed MSD's Alkaline Stabilization Building, also known as the "Nutri-Lime Building", which is located on the main plant property.
 The Nutri-Lime process was decommissioned in the early 1990s and the facility had been utilized for equipment storage ever since.
-This project is to design and construct a new storage facility at the same location.
-The new building is scheduled for completion in Spring 2023.
+A new storage facility was constructed at the same location and was completed last fiscal year.

-Springside Road @ Overlook Road Sewer Rehabilitation Project
+Caledonia Road Sewer Rehabilitation Project